A baby shower registry is really a win-win – you get to choose what you need ahead of time,

 Deciding what to put on your wish list can be a bit tricky, but luckily, it’s all up to you what’s most important.
-First, start off by asking relatives or friends what if any hand-me-downs they have so you can avoid doubling up on gifts, and make sure your registry is just must-haves.
 There are certain essentials that expecting parents need, including bottles, a stroller, changing station, infant clothes, and a car seat.
 Exhaustive baby registry checklists are easily found online, and make a good reference point.

-When creating your list, make sure to include the essentials first, which should free you up to add fun stuff like wall decorations, stuffed animals, and those adorable onesies that are almost impossible to say no to.
-Typically people start planning their gift registry several months before the birth, though some chose to wait until they know the baby’s gender.
+When creating your list, make sure to include the essentials first, which should free you up to add fun stuff like wall decorations, stuffed animals, and those adorable onesies that are almost impossible to pass up.
+Typically, people start planning their gift registry several months before the birth, though some choose to wait until they know the baby’s gender.

 If this isn’t your first baby, a gift registry is still a solid way to re-up on essentials like bottles and diaper bag supplies, and to replace items from the first baby.
 You also may need a second infant car seat and stroller, depending on the age of your first child.
-Simply put, even though you got a lot of essentials out of the way with the first baby registry, a second one can be a real relief.
-Besides, this time you might even have twins.
+And if you have gotten a lot of essentials out of the way with the first baby registry, a second one can be a chance to register for more creative items like cute decor.

 Selection, affordability, and flexibility are key when deciding where to set up a baby shower registry.